powerman/dockerize/README.md

 See [this issue](https://github.com/docker/compose/issues/374#issuecomment-126312313) for a deeper discussion, and why support isn't and won't be available in the Docker ecosystem itself.

-### Use custom CA for SSL cert verification for https connections
+### Use custom CA for SSL cert verification for https/amqps connections

 ```
 $ dockerize -cacert /path/to/ca.pem -wait https://web:80
 ```

-### Skip SSL cert verification for https connections
+### Skip SSL cert verification for https/amqps connections

 ```
 $ dockerize -skip-tls-verify -wait https://web:80